 The cost of e-books is included, so students will have no costs other than internet access and equipment (computers, software, etc.).

-You can also call directly to the U.S. Department of Education toll free at 800-621-3115 for more information on completing the FAFSA and federal financial aid.
+Students can also call directly to the U.S. Department of Education toll-free at 800-621-3115 for more information on completing the FAFSA and federal financial aid.

 Then the last-dollar scholarship will still apply.

 Please check with your employer as to the details on how it works.
 We will work with you to ensure compliance.